fabianmichael/kirby-multi-toggle-field/README.md

-<table><tr><td>ℹ️ The multi-toggle field will become part of Kirby’s core from 3.7 onwards, called `toggles` field.
+<table><tr><td><strong>⚠️ Deprecation notice:</strong> The multi-toggle field will become part of Kirby’s core from 3.7 onwards, called `toggles` field.
 This repository will be aarchived once the final version of Kirby 3.7 has been released. <a href="https://github.com/getkirby/kirby/releases/tag/3.7.0-rc.1">Read the announcement by the Kirby team</a></table>

 # Multi-Toggle field for Kirby 3